Constructing an HTML Tree

 Ok, that’s all done.
 Let’s test our parser out and see how well it works!

-The ill-considered Javascript document.write method allows JavaScript to modify the HTML source code while it’s being parsed!
+The ill-considered JavaScript document.write method allows JavaScript to modify the HTML source code while it’s being parsed!
 This is actually a bad idea.
 An implementation of document.write must have the HTML parser stop to execute JavaScript, but that slows down requests for images, CSS, and JavaScript used later in the page.
 To solve this, modern browsers use speculative parsing to start loading additional resources even before parsing is done.

-Debugging a parser
+Debugging a Parser

 How do we know our parser does the right thing—that it builds the right tree?
 Well the place to start is seeing the tree it produces.
 We can do that with a quick, recursive pretty-printer: